Body

 6. Communicate with our office immediately should you have any questions.

-1. What happens if a vendor/department processes a JV?
+1. What happens if a vendor/department processes a Journal Voucher (JV)?

 If a department/on-campus vendor helps themselves to a student org’s funds, the SOFC will reverse the transactions.
 Communication will be sent via email to the staff violating the process.